Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 Once upon a time, there was a great little radio station in west Michigan called WKLQ.
 In the late 90s and early 00s, they were one of the most-dominant radio stations in Grand Rapids.

 The secret to KLQ's success was that they had Howard Stern in the morning and great jocks and great music the rest of the day.
-KLQ's jocks were the type you'd like to hang out at the bar with and have a conversation with.
-KLQ was truely a station that was all over and people loved it.
+KLQ's jocks were the type you'd like to hang out at the bar and have a conversation with.
+KLQ was truly a station that was all over and people loved it.

 At one time, KLQ even ran promos proudly proclaiming that they were anti-corporate rock.
 Sadly, it was a corporation, and a man named Matt Hanlon who put KLQ's glory days to a halt.